China–Iran relations: Sassanid era

 Persian ambassador at the Chinese court of Emperor Yuan of Liang in his capital Jingzhou in 526-539 CE, with explanatory text.
 Portraits of Periodical Offering of Liang, 11th century Song copy.

 Like their predecessors the Parthians, the Sassanian Empire maintained active foreign relations with China.
 Ambassadors from Iran frequently traveled to China, with Chinese documents recording the reception of thirteen Sassanian embassies.
 Commercially, land and sea trade with China was important to both the Sassanian and Chinese Empires.
 Large numbers of Sassanian coins have been found in southern China, confirming the existence of bilateral maritime trade.

 On various occasions, Sassanian kings sent their most talented Persian musicians and dancers to the Chinese imperial court.
 Both empires benefited from trade along the Silk Road, and shared a common interest in preserving and protecting that trade.
 They cooperated in guarding the trade routes through central Asia, and both built outposts in border areas to keep caravans safe from nomadic tribes and bandits.

 In 547, during the Liang dynasty in China, a Persian embassy paid tribute to the Liang.
 Amber was recorded as originating from Iran by the Liang Shu (Book of Liang).

 There are records of several joint Sassanian and Chinese efforts against their common Hephtalite enemy.
 Following encroachments by the nomadic Turkic tribes on states in Central Asia, an apparent collaboration between Chinese and Sassanian forces repelled the Turkic advances.
 Documents from Mount Mogh also note the presence of a Chinese general in the service of the king of Sogdiana at the time of the Arab incursion.

 The last members of the Sassanian Empire's royal family fled to Tang China.
 Following the conquest of Iran by Muslim Arabs, Peroz III, the son of Yazdegerd III, escaped, along with a few Persian nobles, and took refuge in the Chinese imperial court.
 Both Peroz and his son Narsieh (Chinese neh-shie) were given high titles at the Tang court.
+In 661, Peroz III was appointed Governor of Persia.
 At least on two occasions, the last possibly in 670, Chinese troops were sent with Peroz to help him against the Arabs to restore him to the Sassanian throne, with mixed results.
-One possibly ended up in a short rule of Peroz in Sakastan (modern Sistan), from which a little numismatic evidence remains.
 Narsieh later attained the position of commander of the Chinese imperial guards and his descendants lived in China as respected princes.